Jiawei-Yang/Denoising-ViT/README.md

 # DVT: Denoising Vision Transformers

-2024-01-19: We will release all of our *stronger* denoiser checkpoints within two weeks.
+2024-01-19: We will release our denoiser checkpoints within two weeks.

+2024-02-05: Feel free to check out the *preliminary* checkpoints available [here](https://drive.google.com/drive/folders/1ZwNs0oaW3mU5Dym6sRTo9s4_Uwm31fHj?usp=drive_link).
+These checkpoints have been denoised from 10k VOC samples and evaluated in the paper.
+We plan to update the instructions for using these checkpoints soon.
+For now, please refer to the video_generation.py script for an example of their usage.
+Currently, we are still working on checkpoints denoised from ImageNet, which we will share later.

 ------
 This is the official code release for